 This stall started in 1973 and was already taken care of by the owner’s son for more than 15 years.
 It will not be hard to decide what to eat in this stall because it only serves Dry Bak Chor Mee.

-You have three options to choose from when it comes to the serving size, they have small, medium and large serving sizes.
-They are generous with their portions, that is why the small size is surprisingly big.
+You have three options to choose from regarding the serving size.
+They have small, medium and large serving sizes.
+They are generous with their portions, which is why the small size is surprisingly big.
 You will also get a good amount of toppings.
 Each strand of the noodles is coated with their delicious chilli sauce.

 Loong Kee Yong Tau Fu

-This is another one on the list that has been acknowledged by the Michelin Guide’s Bib Gourmand List.
-This underrated stall deserves to be known as they serve one of the best yong tau fu.
+This is another one on the list acknowledged by the Michelin Guide’s Bib Gourmand List.
+This underrated stall deserves to be known as it serves one of the best yong tau fu.